-Recommendations
+Recommendations:

 The American Urological Association (AUA) recommends that men between the ages of 55 and 69 should be screened, while the National Comprehensive Cancer Network (NCCN) recommends screening be done for select groups and ages with a baseline screening at age 45.
-The Mayo Clinic, the American College of Physicians, the US Preventative Task Force, the American Cancer Society, and others have their specific recommendations.
-The detailed recommendations of each entity are beyond the scope of this document, but The earliest screening recommended age is 40, when there is a known family history of prostate cancer, or if the man is African American.
+The Mayo Clinic, the American College of Physicians, and US Preventative Task Force, the American Cancer Society, and others have their own specific recommendations.
+The earliest screening recommended is age 40, when there is a known family history of prostate cancer, or if the man is African American.
 Different recommendations exist, causing confusion and seeming contradiction.
 As a result, health care providers may be reluctant to recommend screening, and men may not know to request it.